AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See [Sleep Mode](../adv-topics/sleepmode.md) for more information on what this timer does, and how it works.

 ### startup_macro=
 The `startup_macro` is executed once on system startup.
-Each node can have **one** startup macro defined in its node stanza.
+Each node can have **one** startup macro composed of one or more commands, as defined in its node stanza.
+Each command is separated by a space and are executed in order.
+It may be useful to introduce delays before executing the startup commands or in-between commands.
+Each `p` command produces a roughly 500 millisecond delay.

 Sample:

 ```
-startup_macro = *31000 *31001 *31002 ; connect to nodes 1000, 1001 and 1002 at startup
+; connect to nodes 1000, 1001, pause 5 seconds, and then connect to node 1002
+startup_macro = *31000 *31001 pppppppppp *31002
 ```

-One string of one or multiple commands, executed in order.

 !!! note "No Termination Character"
     This string of commands does NOT terminate with a `#` like a normal macro.
 You can call any number of regular macros with it.